 This file uses <PKG-NAME>\BUILD\MODULES values to include the files using the include(...)
-CMake directive.
+CMake directive after the targets are created.
 This makes functions or utilities exported by the package available for consumers just by setting find\package(<PKG-NAME>) in the CMakeLists.txt.